GSA/automate.fedramp.gov/content/documentation/poam/3-working-with-oscal-files.md

 If the POA&M must be updated with missing or inaccurate SSP information, the POA&M syntax allows for SSP information correction.

-Tool designers should ensure their tools can cite the relevant OSCAL-based SSP information when possible, and capture assessor-corrected SSP information in the POA&M\'s local-definitions or metadata sections when necessary.
+Tool designers should ensure their tools can cite the relevant OSCAL-based SSP information when possible, and capture assessor-corrected SSP information in the POA&M's local-definitions or metadata sections when necessary.
 The relevant sections of this documentation describe how to represent inaccurate SSP  information in the POA&M when needed.

 {{<callout>}}
 ***Monthly Continuous Monitoring (ConMon) Delivery***